In episode 7 of the anime Hanasaku Iroha, Ohana hums the opening theme in the bath.

 Taken to ridiculous levels in Hime-chan No Ribbon.
 Apparently, "Egao no Genki" (the series' opening) and the band that performs it, SMAP, is extremely popular in Hime-chan's world — in one episode, Hime-chan pretends to have invited SMAP to a school event to save the drama club's reputation by turning into the band members and walking out on stage one at a time, there was almost a scandal when Hibino was caught hugging Hime-chan disguised as one of the band members, and the song pops up all over the place.

-If you carefully listen in Episode 31 of the Kirbyanime, Mike Kirby will be singing to the ending theme of Japanese version, "Kihon wa Maru".
-Kirby sings it in "Kirbyese" though (his "Poyo" sounds), though if you listen carefully you can hear him say "Kirby" and "Dedede" at the appropriate points in the song.
+If you carefully listen to episode 31 of the Kirbyanime, Mike Kirby will be singing to the first ending theme of Japanese version, "Kihon wa Maru".
+Kirby sings it in "Kirbyese" though (his "Poyo" sounds), but if you listen carefully you can hear him say "Kirby" and "Dedede" at the appropriate points in the song*

 Outlaw Star's opening theme is played by a gigantic advertising spaceship in the episode "Final Countdown."
 The first ending theme also appears twice, sung by Melfina.